OpenDreamKit/OpenDreamKit.github.io/_posts/2016-01-26-kr-workshop.md

 (originally introduced as Knowledge-First-Strategy) introduced by the WP6 leader and they started coding towards realizing it.

-This information architecutre uses a central mathematical ontology represented in OMDoc/MMT as a central vocabulary for specifying system behaviors and capabilities, while documenting the maths involved to users.
+This information architecture uses a central mathematical ontology represented in OMDoc/MMT as a central vocabulary for specifying system behaviors and capabilities, while documenting the maths involved to users.